-Home › Blog › Customer Effort Score (CES) Guide: Definition, Questions & Tips
+Home › Blog › What Is a Customer Effort Score (CES): A Detailed Guide (2024)

 CES is the measure of ease of customer interaction.
 Instead of asking how satisfied the customers are, you ask them to gauge the ease of their service experience to find the friction points and eliminate bottlenecks on the path to the best customer experience.